-4.1 Members of the public may have access to the court file at the registry where the case is being heard.

-4.2 Members of the public may have access to specific court documents through Court Services Online.
-These documents include the Notice of Claim, Reply and Orders.

-4.3 Members of the public may have access to case information through Court Services.
-Online or at a public inquiry terminal at the registry where the case is being heard.

-4.4 As with all information in a court record, access to exhibits is subject to the supervision of the courts and must be balanced against competing rights such as privacy interests.
+- 4.1 Only the following persons may search a court file under the Intimate Images Protection Act: a party to the court file or their lawyer; or, a person authorized by a judge. - 4.2 For all other civil small claims matters, members of the public may have access to: - a. the court file at the registry where the case is being heard; - b. specific court documents through Court Services Online (these documents include the Notice of Claim, Reply and Orders); - c. case information through Court Services Online or at a public inquiry terminal at the registry where the case is being heard. - 4.3 As with all information in a court record, access to exhibits is subject to the supervision of the courts and must be balanced against competing rights such as privacy interests.
 There is no automatic right of the public and media to access exhibits in Small Claims matters, many of which are confidential and filed by the parties under compulsion by reason of production and disclosure orders.
 Access may be sought by application to the Presiding Judge or to the Regional Administrative Judge (if there is no judge seized of the matter) of the Court in the location where the proceedings are or were held.